 So your plane has just landed at the Orlando International Airport (MCO).
-You and your family are incredibly excited to get to Disney World and start your epic vacation.
+You and your family are incredibly excited to get to Disney World and start your magical vacation.

 Except now you are wondering…